BackgroundInterview Date:February 2019

 What is something you wish you knew about Bard before entering as a freshman?

-What is something a prospective first-generation student may want to know that we haven’t touched on?
+What is something a prospective Black student may want to know that we haven’t touched on?

 What is something a prospective student may miss on a visit that’s worth checking out?

 They don’t get to see enough of the dorm life.
 They only tend to show dorms on South campus, but there are also dorms on Central and North campus as well.